Find out why Literacy Footprints is the perfect guided reading system for your classroom.

 — Lisa Thompson, Union-Scioto Local School District Chillicothe, OH

-Must complete two-day Institute in order to attend.
+Must complete two-day Institute in order to attend and be a principal, literacy coach, or literacy coordinator.
+Not intended for classroom teachers.
 Additional fees apply.

 “We learned about the amazing research on the ABC tracing book technique at the Institute.
 Our school was enthusiastic